dbt-labs/docs.getdbt.com/website/docs/faqs/jinja/quoting-column-names.md

 ---
 title: Why do I need to quote column names in Jinja?
-Description: “Use quotes to pass string”
+Description: "Use quotes to pass string"
-sidebar_label: ‘Why quote column names in Jinja’
+sidebar_label: 'Why quote column names in Jinja'
 id: quoting-column-names
 ---